Print Friendly and PDF

 • Chop all veggies and keep aside.

-• In another cast iron or kadai or iron skillet, add ghee and oil or use ghee alone.
-Add the sliced coconut and saute until very lightly browned.
-To this add chopped garlic and ginger and saute until lightly crisp and the sliced coconut turn brown.
-Then add reserved chopped shallots, curry leaves and saute until translucent.
+• In another cast iron or kadai or iron frying-pan, add ghee and oil or use ghee alone.
+Add the sliced coconut and sauté until very lightly browned.
+To this add chopped garlic and ginger and sauté until lightly crisp and the sliced coconut turn brown.
+Then add reserved chopped shallots, curry leaves and sauté until translucent.
 Then add in the crushed whole pepper corn and garam masala.
-Finally toss in the beef with gravy mix and combine well.
+Finally, toss in the beef with gravy mix and combine well.

 • To this add the thick coconut milk and mix well.
 Put flame on high, dry up all moisture left in beef and due to coconut milk.
 Add salt if needed.
-Continue to saute till the beef looks dry or a step early than dry.
-I generally switch off flame when the masala looks coated well and is semi dry.
-Leave on residual heat from stove and this dries up any moisture left.If you want the semi gravy consistency then transfer immediately to a serving bowl.
+Continue to sauté till the beef looks dry or a step earlier than dry.
+I generally switch off the flame when the masala looks coated well and is semi dry.
+Leave on residual heat from stove and this dries up any moisture left.If you want the semi gravy consistency, then transfer immediately to a serving bowl.

 NOTES

-* Adding coconut milk adds a sweetness along with shallots and elevates the beef to a next level which can't be explained here and you must try and enjoy.
-Also adding coconut milk reduces the spice level so increase or decrease your spices accordingly.
+* Adding coconut milk adds a sweetness along with shallots and elevates the beef to a next level which can't be explained here, and you must try and enjoy.
+Adding coconut milk also reduces the spice level, so increase or decrease your spices or omit adding coconut milk like I did in the video accordingly.

 * Ghee adds a unique aroma to this dish.